wuerthcs/vue-virtual-stream/README.md

 * **Default**: false

 ### attachToEnd
-Handles if the stream should attach to the end when new items are added
+Handles if the stream should attach to the end when new items are added (Stream mode)

 * **Types**: Boolean
 * **Required**: false